 It would be best if you took your husky to have his teeth checked at least once a year.
-Your veterinarian will check and see I there are problems and he or she will help your dog.
-If you notice that your dog has bleeding gums, excessively red gums, chipped tooth, damaged tooth, difficulty when he or she tries to eat food, you definitely should go to the veterinarian.
+Your veterinarian will check and see I there are problems, and he or she will help your dog.
+If you notice that your dog has bleeding gums, excessively red gums, chipped tooth, damaged tooth, or difficulty when he or she tries to eat food, you definitely should go to the veterinarian.
 Don’t wait.

 How can I clean the plaque of my dog’s teeth?

-You can remove the plaque of your husky’s teeth if you brush his or her teeth daily with a toothbrush and a dog safe toothpaste.
+You can remove the plaque from your husky’s teeth if you brush his or her teeth daily with a toothbrush and a dog-safe toothpaste.
 Also, you can use specially designed powders or gel to remove the plaque.
 When you’re brushing your dog’s teeth, make sure you also make small circles along the gum lines.
 Don’t brush too hard.
 Besides the regular brushing, you can give your dog dental treats or chews and even wipe his teeth and gums with dental wipes.
 If your dog has too much calcar you should go to the veterinarian and ask for help.
 The veterinarian will check your furry friend’s teeth and give you the best advice.
 The plaque and tartar need to be removed to reduce your dog’s risk of getting tooth decay, gum disease, and other oral health issues.

 Do dental treats work, and how often should I give my dog dental treats?

-Nowadays we can find many varieties of dental treats with different flavors.
+Nowadays, we can find many varieties of dental treats with different flavors.
 But do they work?
-Yes, dental treats work but you still need to brush your dog’s teeth daily with a toothbrush and a dog-safe toothpaste – dental treats are not miracle workers.
+Yes, dental treats work, but you still need to brush your dog’s teeth daily with a toothbrush and a dog-safe toothpaste – dental treats are not miracle workers.

 Veggies and crisp fruits for your dog’s teeth